hassony2/obman/README.md

 ## Download dataset images and data

 - Request the dataset on the [ObMan webpage](https://www.di.ens.fr/willow/research/obman/data/).
 Note that the data falls under the following [license](https://www.di.ens.fr/willow/research/obman/data/license.html)
+- Once you have approved the license.
+You then need to send an e-mail to yana.hasson.inria@gmail.com with "ObMan data request" as subject.
 - unzip obman.zip to /path/to/obman
 - Your dataset structure should look like